Android HAL Development – Recent Updates and Security Enhancements

 - Hardware security module

 Trusted execution environment available on SoC gives opportunity to use the Hardware Backed strong security services to Android HAL and other platform services.
 Prior to Android Ver.
 6.0, Android had a simple, hardware-backed crypto services API available through the versions 0.2 and 0.3 of the Keymaster Hardware Abstraction Layer (Android HAL Development).
 It provided digital signing and verification operations, plus generation and import of asymmetric signing key pairs.
 With Android 6.0 and 7.0 the Keymaster Android HAL evolved and provided more security features such as AES and HMAC (Hash-based message authentication), access control system for hardware-backed keys, key attestation and version binding etc. Android 8.0, Oreo supports Keymaster 3.0 with ID attestation.
-ID attestation provides a limited and optional mechanism for strongly attesting to hardware identifiers, such as device serial number, product name, and phone ID (IMEI / MEID).
-Android Pie and higher versions of Android HAL has a feature called Strong Box which enables end users to use the keys stored in the Trust zone.
-The Strong Box is a Keymaster Android HAL 4.0 which resides in a hardware module.
-The Strongbox has its own CPU, storage, random number generator and additional mechanisms to resist package tampering and unauthorized sideloading of apps.

 Android 9.0 HAL and Framework – A closer look